Ice Dam Myth #1:

 Left unabated an ice dam will, of course, build up the roof and create ponding water above the wall line that will leak.

-Radiant Edge stops ice from forming as meltwater exits the snow at the edge.
+Summit stops ice from forming as meltwater exits the snow at the edge.
 Stop it from forming at the eave, and you’ll stop it from proliferating up the roof.

 The well-intended but obsolete methods of roof heating from the drip edge to well inside the wall line stem from an old school of thought.
 Exposed zig-zag heater cables were the original attempt at ice dam abatement.
 They were installed from the eave edge in a zig zag fashion to provide a melt path through the developed ice dam to help prevent leaks.
 They do not prevent ice dams nor icicle formations and often exacerbate ice problems along the eave.